Gravel_Schaltungen_Modelluebersicht_Header_desktop.jpg

 The Right Cassette for Your Gravel Bike

-In the product description, pay attention to which type of freehub body the cassette is made for.
-Shimano, SRAM, and Campagnolo use different solutions.
-The cassette needs to match your hub.
-Alternatively, you can often convert many hubs by swapping the freehub body.
-We've explained the different types of freehubs in this post.
-If you're unsure whether you have the right groupset in your shopping cart, feel free to contact us!
+In the product description, pay attention to which type of freehub body the cassette is designed for.
+Shimano, SRAM, and Campagnolo use different systems.
+The cassette must match your hub!

 Variants and versions of gravel gearings